-Once ATP is formed in the mitochonidria, the body cells must also be able to use it properly.
-Basically, the ATP is converted to another chemical called ADP or adenosine diphosphate, which must then be recycled back to ATP.
+In addition, after it is “burned” or converted to ADP, this chemical must then be recycled back to ATP.
 Here again, many nutrients are needed to utilize ATP properly and recycle it properly.
 If any of the nutritional factors are deficient, or if any toxins block these critical steps in the energy pathways, thyroid hormones will be ineffective in increasing energy production.

 For this to occur properly, T3 must be able to pass out of the cell nuclei, then out of the cell through the cell membrane, and one must also have adequate kidney activity.
-Problems with weakness of the kidneys are very common, especially in older people.
+Cell membrane problems and weakness of the kidneys are very common, especially in older people.

-For example, one may have inadequate hormone production due to radiation damage.
+For example, one person may have inadequate hormone production due to radiation damage.
 Another person may produce enough hormone, but has an autonomic imbalance preventing its release.

-Another cannot transport enough hormones into the cells due to low cell permeability.
+Another person cannot transport enough hormones into the cells due to low cell permeability.
 Still another person might have adequate hormone production but be unable to utilize the hormones in the cells due to manganese deficiency or fluoride toxicity.

-Another may have excess hormone production due to copper or mercury toxicity and at the same time have inadequate cell permeability, causing a mixture of hypo- and hyperthyroid symptoms.
+Another may have excess hormone production due to copper or mercury toxicity, and at the same time have inadequate cell permeability, causing a mixture of hypo- and hyperthyroid symptoms.